 - Salt is a mineral that is found in the earth's crust.

-- It has a flavor that is unique to it, and it is mainly used in cooking to add flavor to food.
+- It has a unique flavor, and it is mainly used in cooking to add flavor to food.

 - The amount of Tamari that needs to be substituted for salt will vary depending on the recipe.